 Our Hoʻokipa (hospitality) Team

 Our Hoʻokipa (hospitality) team is dedicated to offering unique and authentic cultural experiences to guests of Kā‘anapali Beach Hotel.
-We have four cultural advisers on site daily, each with their own specialty subject—from ‘ukulele and hula to Hawaiian medicine and language.
+We have a team of cultural practitioners on site, each with their own specialty subject—from ‘ukulele and hula to Hawaiian medicine and language.

-While many of the other properties manage by objectives, we manage by values.
-Our mission statement focuses on values that best represent what we stand for such as ho`okipa, aloha, kokua and lokahi, and we use this as our guide in decision making.
+Our mission statement focuses on values that best represent what we stand for such as hoʻokipa, kōkua, and lōkahi.

 Mike White, General Manager

-A lifetime resident of Hawaii, Mr. White received his degree from the University of Hawaii School of Travel Industry Management.
-His hotel career began in 1969 at the Halekulani Hotel in Waikiki, bussing tables in the Hau Tree Terrace Restaurant.
+A lifetime resident of Hawaiʻi, Mr. White received his degree from the University of Hawaiʻi School of Travel Industry Management.
+His hotel career began in 1969 at the Halekūlani hotel in Waikīkī, bussing tables in the Hau Tree Terrace Restaurant.
 He has held various managerial positions at the Hawaiian Regent, Mauna Kea Beach Hotel and the Mauna Lani Bay Hotel.
+Mr. White currently sits on the board of the Hawaiʻi Tourism Authority.